roytang/blog/content/post/2025/10/cmr-thor-jim-siege-fear-itself/index.md

 Next I plan to read the mainline Punisher comics.
 There's not a lot I think - the legacy numbering doesn't get to 300.
 Hoping to get the reviews for this one before end of the year.

 To help catch up on the completion rate, I also want to start covering newer comics (that I have been reading but not finding time to write about), maybe X-Men ones.
 Considering reviewing the latest *From The Ashes* post-Krakoa era which ended recently, while those series are still kinda fresh in my head.
 Will see if I can get that one in before the end of year as well.
 Kind of ambitious, but why not?!?

+Also, this entry is once again, Way Too Long (TM), I still don't have a solution for that.